 Yoga Nidra or yogic sleep with deep relaxation technique

-Yoga Nidra is Usually practiced after a Asana and Pranayama execution by those who are into Yoga and without any preparation by those who seek relief from psychological issues, this form of guided deep relaxation is done through instructions delivered by the teacher.
+Yoga Nidra is usually practiced after a Asana and Pranayama execution by those who are into yoga practice and without any preparation by those who seek relief from psychological issues, this form of guided deep relaxation is done through instructions delivered by the teacher.

 Pratyahara or withdrawal of senses